FriendlyMaabuat/EbookProcessingNLP/README.md

 # EbookProcessingNLP
-This project was made to practice using Regular Expression (Regex) to analyze text files.
+This project was made to practice using Regular Expression (Regex) and Natural Language Processing (NLP) to analyze text files.